DRAW: Heat

 Luis Silva (Portuguese, b.
 1962).
 Sky, 2025.
 Giclee inkjet, collage, and acrylic on paper.
 Courtesy of the artist.

 Kiki Smith (American, b.
 1954).
 River, 2020.
 Ink on Nepalese paper.
-Courtesy of Pace Gallery. © Kiki Smith, courtesy Pace Gallery.
+Courtesy of the artist and Pace Gallery. © Kiki Smith, courtesy Pace Gallery.

 Sarah Sze (American, b.
 1969).
 Night, 2003.
 Offset lithograph and screenprint.
 Private collection.